contest-framework/server-old/README.md

 ## Running tertestrial

+* align your text editor and terminal so that you see both at the same time (for example side by side)
-* start `tertestrial` in the base directory of your code base
+* in the terminal, start `tertestrial` in the base directory of your code base
-* send some commands using the tertestrial editor plugin
+* in the text editor, send some commands using the tertestrial editor plugin
 * watch your tests run in your terminal

 To end the server, press __ctrl-c__ in the terminal.

-__Pro tip:__ if you start tertestrial in the background by running `tertestrial &`, your terminal remains interactive, i.e. you can keep running other commands there as well.
+__Pro tip:__ if you start tertestrial in the background by running `tertestrial &`, you can see all test output, and your terminal remains interactive, i.e. you can keep running other commands there as well.
 Just start typing in the terminal to see your command prompt.
 To exit the Tertestrial server in this case,